- Fellowships 2017

 The Public Art Archive™ is a growing database and mobile website of completed public artworks from around the world.
 Search.
 Explore.
 Learn.
 Share.
 Grow.

 The mission of the RISBDC is to assist entrepreneurs to transform their business to increase their stability, profitability, efficiency, and capacity for present and future growth.

 The Rhode Island Business Plan Competition, open to everyone, seeks to promote entrepreneurship and development of start-up and early stage companies.

 MBECO promotes the development of certified minority (MBE) and women-owned (WBE) business enterprises.
 It does this by facilitating their participation in Rhode Island's business and economic development opportunities.
 MBECO offers services in certification, enforcement, business assistance and advocacy.

 We know what it takes to succeed in business: We have started businesses; bought and sold businesses, and hired and fired employees; we have been landlords and tenants, and even litigants in lawsuits.
 Our mission as volunteers is to share our cross-industry expertise to mentor the small companies of Rhode Island and surrounding region in the best practices of all facets of business management.

 Professional development, networking, and resource center for teaching artists in Rhode Island.

 As a regional nonprofit economic development corporation, South Eastern Economic Development (SEED) Corporation focuses on job creation by financing all types of small businesses in Massachusetts and Rhode Island.

-Tax Free Arts Districts
+Statewide Tax Free Arts District